-If you require a Tier 4 visa to study in the UK you will be required to declare any criminal conviction as part of the visa application process.
+If you require a Student route visa to study in the UK you will be required to declare any criminal conviction as part of the visa application process.
 When you request a Certificate of Acceptance for Studies (CAS), which you will need from the university in order to apply for a visa, we will ask you to declare any criminal convictions you have so that we can give you relevant advice.
 We may decide that it is not possible to sponsor you to study at Queen Mary and will refuse to issue a CAS.

 EU and Overseas (non-UK) students will be required to undertake and pass a UK DBS check for any course for which this is a requirement, including courses that are delivered on non-UK campuses.

 If you have any concerns or questions about the declaration of criminal convictions may impact on your Student visa application, you can contact the Advice and Counselling Service once you have submitted your application to study at Queen Mary.